bcgov/ExchangeLabOps/docs/Journey_of_a_team/1_Assemble-a-team/README.md

 ---
 layout: default
 title: Phase 1 - Assemble a team.
-parent: Journey Of A Team
+parent: Journey of a Lab team
 nav_order: 11
 ---